msampath25/lign_final_project/README.md

 git clone https://github.com/msampath25/lign_final_project
 ```

 You will need to provide your OpenAI API key for the application to work.
 Do this by creating a `.env` file in the `backend` directory of the repo.
-The formatting should be as seen below, replacing `your_key` with the actual API key:
+The required contents of the file can be seen below, replacing `your_key` with the actual API key:

 ```sh
 OPENAI_API_KEY = your_key